-We are accepting tours at our new 5501 Germantown Avenue location.
+We are accepting tours at our 5501 Germantown Avenue location, by appointment only.

 In addition to our newly opened location, we continue to offer our well known Traveling Slavery Exhibit which we present at schools, universities, conferences, places of worship and local events.
 We are presently accepting requests for 2020-2021 Black History programs.
 Contact us for more information.